Log In / Sign Up

 Start by requesting a written schedule update and documenting delays (texts, emails, photos).
 If the project keeps stalling, review your contract for milestones and notice requirements, then consider sending a formal written demand or speaking with a construction attorney.

-What is the 72 hour rule in California?
+What is the 72-hour rule in California?

 In California, the term “72-hour rule” most commonly refers to final paycheck requirements for employees who quit, but in a construction context, it often refers to cancellation rights (technically “3 business days”) or notice-to-cure periods